Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 Are sabja seeds healthy?

 Yes, in reasonable amounts as part of a normal diet.
 They are a good source of soluble fibre, plant-based omega-3 fat, and several minerals including calcium, magnesium, and iron.
-The benefits of basil seeds for digestion and hydration are particularly well supported.

 What do sabja seeds do to the body?

 The main effects people notice are improved digestion, a feeling of fullness, and better hydration.
 The soluble fibre feeds beneficial gut bacteria and slows digestion.
 The gel holds water and contributes to hydration.
-Some research suggests they may help moderate blood sugar and provide antioxidant activity.

 How many sabja seeds should I eat per day?

 One to two tablespoons of dry seeds per day is a typical recommendation for adults.
 If you are new to them, start with one teaspoon and build up.
-Too much fibre too fast can cause temporary bloating.

 Can you eat sabja seeds every day?

 Yes.
 Daily consumption is traditional across South Asia and is considered safe for most adults.
-The key is staying within a reasonable amount and making sure they are properly soaked before consumption.

 Are sabja seeds the same as basil seeds?